All Collections

 }, false)

-The height change event is posted each time the widget's IFRAME height is changed due to a user action.
+The height change event is posted each time the widget's IFRAME height changes due to a user action.
 The event is not posted when the height doesn't change (even if the user interacted with the widget).

 Example payload: